Financial Help & Budgeting Tips for Single Parents

 Two other groups that could offer help for single mothers are the American Association of University Women, and the Adults Belong in College scholarship (ABC) program.

 If you have been the victim of domestic violence, as well as financial abuse, there are numerous resources that can help you transition to a new, independent life with your children.
 Refer to our page on Financial Help for Domestic Violence Survivors.

 DIY Help: Budgeting with One Income

 There’s also a lot you can do for yourself when trying to juggle the expenses of bringing up children on one income.
 The first and most important step is to confront the problem and create a plan.
-Single parents need to do what everyone else should: Make a budget and follow it.
-This is particularly important for those with low incomes.
-It’s not easy, but with discipline it can be done.

 Emergencies are a special worry for single parents.
-If you child breaks an arm and you have a big insurance deductible, you’ll need reserve funds.
+If your child breaks an arm and you have a big insurance deductible, you’ll need reserve funds.
 There are little expenses, too, like field trips, athletic equipment and music lessons.
 Not all are emergencies, but if they’re unexpected, the money must come from somewhere.

-The Census Bureau reports that custodial parents receiving the full amount of child support due was just 45.6% in 2013.
-Another 25.9% received no payments at all.
+The Census Bureau reports that custodial parents receiving the full amount of child support due was just 43.5% in 2015.
+Another 30% received no payments at all.
 The average custodial parent received only $3,950 for the year.